 In Phase 2 clinical trials, retatrutide produced up to 24% body weight loss at the highest dose over 48 weeks.
 That third pathway — glucagon — is the key differentiator.
 While GLP-1 and GIP reduce how much you eat, glucagon activation actually increases how many calories your body burns at rest.

-This is why we call our program “GLP3” — it represents the next generation of weight loss medicine, targeting three pathways instead of one or two.
+This is why we call GLP-1/GLP-3 therapy “GLP3” — it represents the next generation of weight loss medicine, targeting three pathways instead of one or two.

-Medication alone isn’t a weight loss program.
-A pill or injection without medical oversight, dosage optimization, and behavioral support is just a prescription.
-Here’s how GLP3 structures real, sustainable weight loss:
+Medication alone isn’t a weight-loss plan.
+A pill or injection without medical oversight, dose optimization, and behavioral support is just a prescription.
+When working with an independent licensed provider, responsible care generally follows a structure like this — handled entirely by that provider, not by GLP3 Weight Loss:

 Step 1: Medical Evaluation